Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Introduction

 It is well-known that \eqref{eq:MI_2o} covers the optimality condition of a convex-concave minimax problem as an important special case.
 This problem plays a key role in convex optimization, game theory, and robust optimization.
-It has recently attracted a great attention due to key applications in image processing and machine learning such as adversarial generative networks (GANs), distributionally robust optimization, and robust learning \cite{goodfellow2014generative,madry2018towards}.
-Many solution methods have been developed to solve convex-concave minimax problems based on the framework of monotone inclusions such as prox-method, Arrow-Hurwicz, extra-gradient, and primal-dual hybrid gradient (PDHG) schemes, and their variants, see, e.g., \cite{Chambolle2011,Esser2010,korpelevich1976extragradient,Nemirovskii2004}.
-Their convergence rates and theoretical complexity have been widely investigated, see, e.g., \cite{chambolle2015convergence,Chen2013a,Davis2014a,hamedani2018iteration,Nesterov2005c,tseng2008accelerated,TranDinh2015b}.
+It has recently attracted a great attention due to key applications in machine learning and robust optimization such as adversarial generative networks (GANs), distributionally robust optimization, and robust learning \cite{goodfellow2014generative,madry2018towards}.
+Many solution methods have been developed to solve convex-concave minimax problems based on the framework of monotone inclusions such as prox-methods, Arrow-Hurwicz, extra-gradient, and primal-dual hybrid gradient (PDHG) schemes, and their variants, see, e.g., \cite{Chambolle2011,Esser2010,korpelevich1976extragradient,Nemirovskii2004}.
+Their convergence rates and theoretical complexity have been widely investigated in the last decades, see, e.g., \cite{chambolle2015convergence,Chen2013a,combettes2012primal,Davis2014a,hamedani2018iteration,Nesterov2005c,tseng2008accelerated,TranDinh2015b}.